 - Second-Act Careers by Nancy Collamer

-Sonia Collazo, 65, volunteer networking and presentations coordinator
+Sonia Collazo, volunteer networking and presentations coordinator (featured above)

-Collazo retired from her job in conflict resolution for Philadelphia's Commission on Human Relations after working there 27 years, and she knew she wanted to work in the Latino community.
+After retiring from her job in conflict resolution for Philadelphia's Commission on Human Relations where she had worked 27 years, Collazo knew she wanted to work in the Latino community.
 When she read that Congreso, a multiservice nonprofit for low-income local communities, was starting a Friday group for older Spanish-speaking adults, she volunteered.

-In 2011, Groves, a nonprofit executive, unexpectedly lost his job.
+In 2011, Groves, a nonprofit executive then in his early 60s, unexpectedly lost his job.
 "I struggled mightily," he says.
 "Suddenly, I was no longer The Man I had been at work who people came to, and had to figure out how to fulfill myself."

-Groves took courses in play reading, poetry and improvisational acting ("to stretch myself") at the Osher Lifelong Learning Institute at Temple University in Philadelphia, one of 117 Osher programs on campuses nationwide designed to enhance the lives of semiretired and retired people.
+Groves took courses in poetry, improvisational acting ("to stretch myself") and other courses at the Osher Lifelong Learning Institute at Temple University in Philadelphia, one of 117 Osher programs on campuses nationwide that are designed to enhance the lives of semiretired and retired people.
 He decided he wanted to teach.
-Now 30 older students take his course on human rights; he teaches English to a woman from Nepal; and he gets to babysit his 2-year-old granddaughter every Thursday.
+Now 30 older students take his course on human rights; he teaches English to a woman from Nepal and he gets to babysit his 2-year-old granddaughter every Thursday.
 If paid work came up, Groves would be interested but says he's "not actively looking for it."
 His wife still works full time.

 A resident of Tempe, Ariz., Aguilar spent 30 years working for Arizona State University's athletic department and two professional sports teams.
 Five years ago, she was diagnosed with breast cancer and a year later lost her job.
-Soon, she exhausted her insurance.
-"At first I thought, 'woe is me,' but then I realized I always wanted to change my career and now is my chance," says Aguilar.
+"At first I thought, 'woe is me,' but then I realized I always wanted to change my career and now is my chance," Aguilar says.

 She enrolled in ASU's one-year certificate program in nonprofit management.
 Through Experience Matters, a local organization that connects boomers with nonprofits, she obtained a $20,000 stipend to work part time for a year for Mission of Mercy, an organization that provides primary health care for the uninsured — a cause close to her heart.
 There, she used her database expertise to help pilot a health education program.
-After the fellowship ended last November, Mission of Mercy asked Aguilar to stay on part-time to replicate the program in the organization's five other clinics.
+After the fellowship ended, Mission of Mercy asked Aguilar to stay on part time to replicate the program in the organization's five other clinics.
 "The money isn't the same, but I feel I'm making an impact in the world," she says.